takanotaiga/cosmos-transfer2.5/docs/setup.md

 ### Docker container

 Please make sure you have access to Docker on your machine and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) is installed.
 To avoid running out of file descriptors when building the container, increase the limit with `--ulimit nofile` as in the example below.
+We recommend setting the environment variable `HF_HOME` to a path available to the container so that you do not need to redownload the checkpoints every time you run the container.
+Finally, it is easy to run out of shared memory for parallel torchrun, so consider setting `--shm-size` high or using `--ipc=host` (if allowed by your security policy) in your docker run command.

 Example build command: